simonis/GraalJsTest/Notes.md

 $ mx --env libgraal build
 ...
 ```

+By default `mx` places the build artifacts into the `mxbuild/` subdirectory, but not only in the current directory but also in sibling directories /e.g. `../sdk/mxbuild/`, `../compiler/mxbuild` etc. which can be a little confusing.
+If you want to keep the source directory clean, you can use the `MX_ALT_OUTPUT_ROOT` environment variable to specify an alternative output directory for all build artifacts.

 Notice that building `mandrel-23.1.2.0-Final` with OpenJDK 17 is possible with a patch ([fix_mandrel-23.1.2.0-Final_on_jdk17.patch](./data/fix_mandrel-23.1.2.0-Final_on_jdk17.patch)):
 ```bash
 $ cd ..